Process and Schedule

 - Reserve funds or debt elimination

-- Organizations that discriminate on the basis of race, color, religion, age, national origin, sexual orientation, gender identity, veteran or disability statuses in the delivery of services and in their employment practices.
+- Organizations that discriminate on the basis of race, color, religion, gender, age, national origin, sexual orientation, gender identity, veteran, or disability statuses in the delivery of services and in their employment practices.

 Size and Duration of Grant

-Funding: One-year grants or multi-year grants for up to three years.
+Grant period: One-year grants or multi-year grants up to three years

 Types of Support